The Sunshine Vitamin

 • The Great Indoors – it is not natural to work in a cubicle, behind a desk and drive long distances.
 We are not outdoors nearly enough to obtain sufficient exposure to the sun for the manufacture of this compound.
 Approximately a half hour of full body exposure is required to make 10,000 IU of Vitamin D.

 • Void in Food? – There aren’t many foods available which provide us with this essential nutrient.
-According to World’s Healthiest Foods – the top Vitamin D containing foods are: Salmon, Sardines, Milk (goat & cow), eggs and shiitake mushrooms .
+According to World’s Healthiest Foods – the top foods are: Salmon, Sardines, Milk (goat & cow), eggs and shiitake mushrooms .
 Notably, is the age old practice of a spoonful of COD LIVER OIL which not only provides a sufficient amount of Vitamin D but also a great source of fat and Vitamin A as well.
 Check out World’s Healthiest Foods for more information on this and other nutrient and food related topics.

-• Normal Versus Optimal – The best way to test for Vitamin D levels is through blood testing known as 25(OH)D test.
+• Normal Versus Optimal – The best way to test for your levels is through blood testing known as 25(OH)D test.
 This test must be requested from your Medical doctor or can be ordered online through https://www.vitamindcouncil.org/ However, standard medical testing procedures using the 25(OH)D test, continue to use outdated measurement threshold (cut off).

- Standard testing levels: 30 ng/mL or 75 nmol/L
+Standard testing levels: 30 ng/mL or 75 nmol/L

- Optimal testing levels: 50 ng/mL or 100 – 150 nmol/L according to the Vitamin D Council and Vitamin D Society
+Optimal testing levels: 50 ng/mL or 100 – 150 nmol/L according to the Vitamin D Council and Vitamin D Society

- Anti Inflammatory medication — Corticosteriods
+Anti Inflammatory medication — Corticosteriods

- Anti convulsant medication – certain Barbituates
+Anti convulsant medication – Certain Barbituates

- Cholesterol Lowering Medication – Bile Acid Sequesterants and/or Statins
+Cholesterol Lowering Medication – Bile Acid Sequesterants and/or Statins

- GERD or Ulcer medications — H2 Antagonists
+GERD or Ulcer medications — H2 Antagonists

- Oral Contraceptives
+Oral Contraceptives

 Our recommendation?
 Have your Vitamin D levels checked every 3 months and base your supplement levels on maintaining optimal levels of this essential nutrient.
 Your health depends on it!